sixian870/11401_CS203A/Assignment/AssignmentIV/VSCode.md

 Before you begin, ensure you have the following:
 - Visual Studio Code installed on your computer.
 [Download VS Code here](https://code.visualstudio.com/)
 - Git installed and configured on your system.
 [Download Git here](https://git-scm.com/).
+- Download and install the latest version if the MinGW installer is outdated.
 - A GitHub account.

 ## Steps to Connect to GitHub